Saketthenuan/Saketthenuan/README.md

 - 👋 Hi, I’m @Saketthenuan
 - 👀 I’m interested in Develeopment and Open source
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning MERN
-- 💞️ I’m looking to collaborate on Android development
+- 💞️ I’m looking to collaborate on Android and Web development
 - 📫 How to reach me saketthenuan@gmail.com
     https://www.linkedin.com/in/saket10